-Board Attendance
+Board attendance

-During the fiscal year ended December 31, 2018, the Board of Directors held eleven meetings.
-Each director attended more than 89% of the total number of meetings of the Company's Board of Directors and of the respective Committees on which he or she served.
-It is the Company's policy to request and encourage all of the Company's directors and nominees for election as directors to attend the Annual Meeting in person.
-Each director attended the 2018 annual meeting.
+During the fiscal year ended December 31, 2019, the Board of Directors held eight meetings.
+Each director attended more than 88% of the total number of meetings of the Company's Board of Directors and of the respective Committees on which he or she served.
+It is the Company's policy to request and encourage all of the Company's directors and nominees for election as directors to attend the Annual Meeting.
+Each director attended the 2019 Annual Meeting.

-Director Independence
+Director independence